ray2day/ray2day/README.md

 • C# Intermediate: Classes, Interfaces and OOP (certificate of completion)</BR>
 • Complete Guide to ASP.NET Core RESTful API with Blazor WASM (certificate of completion)</BR>
 • Modern Web Development with Blazor WebAssembley (certificate of completion)</P>
-- a lot of practicing, a lot of exercises and built some hobby applications in C#
+- a lot of practicing, a lot of exercises and built some (hobby) applications of my own
-- as also; I am having conversations with professionals in the workfield to help me to choose my path in coding
+- also I am having conversations with professionals in the workfield to help me to choose my path in coding

 **As far learning C#/.NET and (Blazor) Web Assembly concerned I am BUSY WITH:**
 - expanding my C# coding skills by doing tutorials, excercises, etc. ...just programming a lot!</BR>
 - learn to develop webapps and -services using the ASP.NET frame work; Razor pages / MVC / Blazor (self study)
 - Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
-- getting used even more working with git and GitHub (both using it in Visual Studio as working on the Command Line)
+- getting used even more working with git and GitHub (both using it in Visual Studio as working with it on the Command Line)
 - learn more about developing RESTful API's and Blazor applications
-- working with tools like Postman / Swagger UI
+- working with assistive tools like Postman / Swagger UI
 - learn more about Authentication and Authorization / Duende and Identity Server 4 / Migrating
 - reading .NET related articles on internet and reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - having conversations with professionals in the workfield to help me to choose my path in coding